 Soft Baked Oatmeal Bars – Perfect for Breakfast or Snack!

-If you’re on the hunt for an easy and nutritious breakfast or snack to go, you’ll love these Healthy Oatmeal Bars!
+If you’re on the hunt for nutritious and easy breakfasts or snacks to go, you’ll love these Healthy Oatmeal Bars!
 They’re soft baked to perfection and loaded with gooey chocolate chips and banana for the ultimate breakfast treat.

-Not to mention, these breakfast oatmeal bars are super easy to prepare and contain wholesome ingredients, so they’re the perfect way to get the energy you need to face the day!
+Not to mention, these healthy oatmeal breakfast bars are super easy to prepare and contain wholesome ingredients, so they’re the perfect way to get the energy you need to face the day!

 Eat them for breakfast on busy mornings, as a healthy snack, or add them to lunch boxes.
 Either way, you can’t go wrong with these delicious bars!

-For more healthy bars, be sure to check out these 3-Ingredient Banana Oatmeal Bars and Peanut Butter Protein Bars!
+For more easy oatmeal bars, be sure to check out these 3-Ingredient Banana Oatmeal Bars, Carrot Cake Oatmeal Bars and Peanut Butter Protein Bars!

 - Quick and easy: It only takes about 10 minutes to prep these bars before baking them in the oven.
 Doesn’t get much easier than that!

-- Family-friendly: These healthy chocolate chip oatmeal bars are suitable for kids and adults, making them a great option for the entire family!
+- Family-friendly: These healthy chocolate chip oatmeal bars are suitable for kids and adults, making them a great recipe for the entire family!
 Plus, who doesn’t love chocolate for breakfast?

-- Make-ahead option: These oat bars can be made in advance and are perfect to have on hand for busy mornings or if you need an afternoon pick-me-up.
+- Make-ahead option: These oat bars can be made in advance and are perfect to have on hand if you’re looking for a nutritious breakfast for busy mornings or if you need an afternoon pick-me-up.
 You can make up a batch and store them in the fridge or freezer for a convenient grab-and-go option!

 - Oats – I used quick cooking oats, but you can use old fashioned oats as well.
 If there are any gluten intolerances, use certified gluten-free oats.